 - The potential impact of unconscious bias (see here for what is unconscious bias)

 - How the room will be laid out

 - How refreshments will work

 In doing so, you’ll have more time to concentrate on things that really matter during the interview: setting the right tone, finding the best means for candidates to demonstrate their capabilities, asking questions, listening and analysing against the agreed criteria.

 Step 5.
 Set the right tone, ask the right questions

 Part of setting the right tone is to have as diverse a panel as possible.
 This is a chance to demonstrate that you are a diverse organisation – right there in the room – and that you want candidates to feel that you employ people like them.

-Creating the atmosphere is really important, too.
-In an experiment carried out by Woodzicka and LaFrance, students who were asked inappropriate or offensive questions in an interview ‘paused’, ‘trailed off’ and ‘screwed up the interview’ when compared to the control group.
+Creating the atmosphere is important, too.
+In an experiment carried out by Woodzicka and LaFrance (see here), students who were asked inappropriate or offensive questions in an interview ‘paused’, ‘trailed off’ and ‘screwed up the interview’ when compared to the control group.
 All respondents said that if they were asked the kind of questions included in the experiment, they would walk out of the interview.
 In the event they didn’t, they just mucked up.
 Ultimately, being aggressive in the interview is totally counter-productive.

 When asking questions, too, keep the focus on the candidate’s motivation as well as the specific requirements of the job.
 Listen actively, then appraise the person’s suitability for the post only once the interview has finished.

-All in all, then, inclusive recruitment is an end-to-end process.
+All in all, then, inclusive recruitment (see here for more details on our inclusive recruitment training) is an end-to-end process.
 While writing this, I did have doubts about trying to condense it all into a single blog.
 I’m sure you could apply for a PhD on the topic!